Baltoli/project-docs/notes/log.md

   "F...FT" only.
 * Using two or more locks: I think strict mode might be a problem here.
 How to fix this?

+## 17/12/2016

+* Looking into how I can use `tesla-print` to get `.dot` files for debugging.
+  Managed to get graphviz on OS X to output me a file.
+Workflow is a little bit inconvenient though (but obviously no way to view pngs on the server).
+* Currently doesn't look like there's an easy way to have a function that acts as a thread worker be instrumented from outside of its own definition (or a caller), nor for a function to work on *multiple* locks.
+* Even shifting stuff one level up the call stack seems to break things a bit - why can't I use `acq_rel` from `thread_work` which just calls into `thread_say`?
+* Seem to have sorted this out - if I use the wider bound of `thread_work` then it works, but not the narrow bound of `thread_say`.
+* Now have a system for making assertions about several locks in the same function (not interleaved though I don't think).
+Uses a strict sequence.
+* At this stage I have a working verifier for a very simple lock that can be used to verify acquire-release behaviour for a single lock, multiple locks in sequence, or multiple locks interleaved.
+* Next step is to think about how best to statically analyse this type of structure, and also to look at how locks are implemented internally in (for example) FreeBSD (and then to come up with equivalent automata for the real locks).
+* Also worth thinking about what properties (in a formal sense) this implementation allows me to verify.